 Not so long ago the middle of August was still a lazy time to enjoy the last few days of summer.
 It used to be that Labor Day marked the unofficial end of summer—not so much any more in more places for more and more people.

 The erosion of summer is driven mainly by the start of school.
 I have watched with sadness as the school year seems to begin earlier and earlier and earlier.
-In the Washington, D.C. area, some schools have been open for more than a week already.
+In the Washington, D.C. area, parents are young people are preparing for that first day of school – and some schools have already started.
 College classes start even earlier, early August in some cases; and new students who need an “orientation” generally arrive on campus even before the general student population.

 What’s the big rush?
 Why are some people in such a big hurry to get back to the grind?
 Families have so little time to spend time together as it is!
 I hope that the concerns I express today will be seen as having spiritual components and not just as the complaints of an old curmudgeon.

 The purpose of rest, both the Sabbath rest and vacation, is to enjoy the fruit of our labors.
 We should work to live; many today live to work.
 What is the point of having a livelihood if we never get the time to enjoy life?
 God commanded the Sabbath for many reasons, but among them was justice.
 He set forth a particular day of the week (Saturday) as well as other times (feasts) when work was forbidden so that all could rest.
 Without the collective agreement and commandment (under pain of sin), the rich get time off but the poor must still work to facilitate the leisure of the rich.
 God set forth a system that sought to prevent that injustice.
 All, including slaves and even beasts of burden, were to refrain from all but the most necessary work.

 In our culture, Sunday has been the day of rest.
 Most who have better paying jobs get that day off.
 Before 1970, even the poor typically had Sundays off because most retail establishments were closed.
 Today, for our convenience, lower-paid store workers and restaurant staff must work.